Panning to do Kjerag hike and take one of the most incredible pics of your life? You’re on the right page.

 ∗ There is a paid parking at Øygardstøl.

-∗The hike is only open during the summer (from June to September).
+∗Kjeragbolten opening time: only during the summer (from June to September).

 ∗The bus runs daily from June to August (in 2016 from June 11th to August 31th).